 After a night of staring at the ceiling and doing a lousy job of pretending to sleep, the lads showed up at 5am and we got stuck into coffee, peanut butter on toast, oats, bananas, berries, pumpkin seeds and protein shakes totalling around 1400 calories each.

-A little later we got in a taxi and arrived at our starting point, Doi Suthep Temple a little after sunrise, which was a little later than we had planned but not drama – we were finally on our way… or so I thought.
+A little later we got in a taxi and arrived at our starting point, Doi Suthep Temple, shortly after sunrise, which was a little later than we had planned but not drama – we were finally on our way… or so I thought.

 Imagine how utterly devastated I was to realise at the bottom of the 309 Doi Suthep steps that the reason for the unplanned nice bit of wind in my face was because I’d left my sunhat…right at the top of the steps where we had posed for photos before starting to run.